OpenOmics/scribble/scripts/scATAC_scRNA_integration/README.md

 `module load rliger`

 This module is a singularity object with the most up to date versions of all required and suggested packages on the rliger cran website.
 It can be used interactively or in batch scripts, but cannot be used with Rstudio.
+It will make printed figures, but nothing using X11 popups.
+Also, included are seurat v4, ggplot, and patchwork for basic Rmd plot visualizations.

 UPDATE 3/18/25: Module is being removed from Biowulf, but Skyler set it up for us to use through OpenOmics.